Blueberry-Lemon Zest Muffins – Gluten-Free & Vegan options

 - Salt

-- Xanthan gum or Guar gum if it is not in the gluten-free flour blend.
-Not needed for all-purpose flour.
+- Xanthan gum or Guar gum, if it is not in the gluten-free flour blend.
+It is not needed for all-purpose flour.

-- Eggs or an egg-free substitute like Ener-G Egg Replacer
+- Eggs or an egg-free substitute like Bob’s Red Mill Egg Replacer

 - Sugar